How I Met Your Mother: Season 9

-With the exception of the last episode, the entirety of season nine takes place in the 56 hours leading up to Barney and Robin's wedding.
+With the exceptions of the series' 200th episode and the last episode, the entirety of season nine takes place in the 56 hours leading up to Barney and Robin's wedding.

 Marshall, who is stuck in Minnesota, desperately tries to find a way to get to the wedding in time.
 Meanwhile, in Farhampton, the time is slowly counting down to the wedding, with a new problem arising in almost every episode.
 It is revealed that Lily is pregnant and that she and Marshall will have a daughter.
 It is also revealed that Ted's children are named Penny and Luke.
 In the 200th episode, the Mother's eight years before meeting Ted are revealed, while later episodes give viewers a glimpse of Ted and the Mother together in flash forward scenes.
 Also, Marshall uses his final two slaps from the slap bet: the first being used as an apology present for missing the rehearsal dinner, and the second when Barney begins to panic just before the beginning of the wedding ceremony.

 In the series finale, it is revealed that after three years of marriage, Barney and Robin decided to divorce.
 Barney ends up later fathering a child during a one-night stand.
 Marshall eventually becomes a judge, and he and Lily have three children.
 Ted's wife, whose name is revealed to be Tracy McConnell, dies of an unknown illness in 2024, six years prior to the time of Ted telling his children the full story of how they met.
 Upon finishing the story, at the urging of his kids, Ted decides to ask Robin out.
-Alluding to the first episode, the finale ends with Robin, as she looks out of her apartment window to see Ted holding the blue french horn, smiling with tears in her eyes.
+Alluding to the first episode, the finale ends with Robin, as she looks out of her apartment window to see Ted holding the blue French horn, smiling with tears in her eyes.

 Following backlash from fans over the ending of the series, an alternative ending was cut together and released on the Season 9 DVD, in which future Ted narrates over the scene in which Ted and Tracy meet at the train station, recapping all major events from the series.
 He delivers the final line "and that kids is how I met your mother", and the episode ends, completely cutting the final scene with Penny and Luke.